Law Cer

 Rule 37(c): Failure to Disclose, to Supplement an Earlier Response, or to Admit

-Rule 37(d): Party’s Failure to Attend Its Own Deposition, Serve Answers to Interrogatories, or Respond to a Request for Inspection
+Rule 37(d): Party’s Failure to Attend Its Deposition, Serve Answers to Interrogatories, or Respond to a Request for Inspection

 Rule 37(e): Failure to Preserve Electronically Stored Information